bediniupi/PrimoVE-RSFormOrganizeLibraryList/README.md

 # PrimoVE-RSFormOrganizeLibraryList
-AngularJS prmRequestAfter component and controller to sort in alphabetical order the libraries listed in PrimoVE RS request module (blankILL)
+AngularJS prmRequestAfter component and controller to sort in alphabetical order the libraries listed in PrimoVE RS request form (blankILL)

 The controller also reset the pickup location.